SyndemicsLab/styleguide/cppguide.md

 ### Naming Types

-Type Names should be CamelCased.
+Type Names should be PascalCased.
 That is, they should start with a capital letter and have another capital letter for each new word without any space between the words (e.g. `MyNewlyNamedClass`).

 ```cpp
 class RespondModel {}